FutureGatewayFramework/fgDocumentation/installation.md

 The API Server Daemon consists of a web application, so that it is necessary to startup the application server (Tomcat).
 The virtual appliance is already configured to install and execute the daemon during the application server startup.
 To startup the application server you may use the standard scripts provided with Tomcat or you may use the 'start\_tomcat' utility:

+* If not yet installed by a setup script, extract from git the sources:
+`git clone https://github.com/indigo-dc/APIServerDaemon $FGLOCATION/APIServerDaemon`
+* If necessary compile its code going inside `$FGLOCATION/APIServerDaemon` direcory and executing `ant all`.
+Then copy the generated war file in the directory `$CATALINA_HOME/webapps/`
 * Startup application server:
 `start_tomcat`.
 To manage daemon activity you can use the Tomcat manager front-end with `http://<VM_IP>:8080/manager` (default credentials are tomcat/tomcat).To stop Tomcat you can use `stop_tomcat` then please verify its java process with `ps -ef | grep tomcat | grep java` if the process still perist you may use '`killjava` command.